carrved/rbxcalc/README.md

 idrc if you don't, but just try

 ## mode guide
-this script uses "modes", so I'll explain all of them here.
+this script uses "modes" because I couldn't fit some stuff into the main frame so I'll explain all of them here.

 - mode 1: add
+- mode 2: subtraction
-- mode 2: multiply
+- mode 3: multiply
+- mode 4: division

 more modes coming soon (I'm lazy)